lisatitshall/real-estate-stats/README.md

 ![image](https://github.com/user-attachments/assets/9adceda5-1090-43ba-9600-8c54e2596045)

-Only 45% of the variation in price was explained by these variables and there were signs of heteroscedasticity (see below).
+Only 45% of the variation in price was explained by these variables, the Residual Standard Error was high and there were signs of heteroscedasticity (see below).
 Heteroscedasticity persisted after a log transform of price.

 ![image](https://github.com/user-attachments/assets/a1a330a6-bb3b-4afb-9c0b-89418fa64eef)